ejreece/ReecePortfolio/FinalProjectPart2.md

 **Preface**: "I'm going to walk you through my wireframe for my final project for Telling Stories with Data.
 For context, the point of the project is to develop and present a narrative suitable for a subject audience for a selected topic that is clear, compelling and persuasive.
 The project should clearly construct and tell a story using various methods for explaining and presenting data."

 *Then I'll walk users through the wireframe.
-After the walk through, I'll ask the following questions...*
+After the walk-through, I'll ask the following questions...*

 | Questions | Findings  |
 |-----------|-----------|